jorzel/hashnode/clmolkv5o000208l303dx7mio.md

 * Retrieve and save data only within application services using repositories.
 This makes our code clean of *ad hoc* data flushes to the data store.

 * Do not contaminate application logic with transport API concepts, e.g. request, cookies.
-This makes our transport agnostic.
+This makes our services transport agnostic.
 The same application logic can be reached by HTTP REST endpoints, CLI scripts, or event handlers.

 * and so on...